rwth-acis/OCD-Web-Client/README.md

 Finally, dont forget to run ``npm install`` to get all the needed packages.

-You can then for example use the http-server package dependency of the web client to have the server running: Do ``./node_modules/.bin/http-server -p <your-port>`` from the root directory of the project and now, the web client should be able to communicate with the OCD service and be reachable under ``http://localhost:<your-port>``.
+You can then for example use the http-server package dependency of the web client to have the server running: Do ``./node_modules/.bin/http-server -p <your-port>`` from the root directory of the project and optionally add ``-c-1`` to disable caching.
+Now, the web client should be able to communicate with the OCD service and be reachable under ``http://localhost:<your-port>``.